kelbyludwig/kel.bz/content/post/lll.md

 ---
-date: "2017-07-25"
+date: 2017-07-25
-title: "building lattice reduction (LLL) intuition"
+title: "Building Lattice Reduction (LLL) Intuition"
 tags: [
     "cryptography",
 ]
 summary: "My attempt to grok the Lenstra–Lenstra–Lovász (LLL) algorithm used for basis reduction."
 ---

-## LLL Motivation

 The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently transforms a "bad" basis for a lattice `L` into a "pretty good" basis for the